MarkEEaton/usability-python/README.md

 This repo is part of a larger project that was presented at SUNYLA 2017 at Stony Brook University.
 A powerpoint from that presentation is included in this repo.
 Please also take a look at the related repository, [markeeaton/usability-testing-interface](http://github.com/markeeaton/usability-testing-interface).

 This project was also presented at the CUNY IT Conference 2017.
-The slide deck for that conference will be added soon.
+That slide deck is [also available](https://academicworks.cuny.edu/cgi/viewcontent.cgi?article=1217&context=ny_pubs).